 Customer Service Still Matters

-When ordering online, customers still expect the same service they would get with a person, such as the ability to modify food orders.
-Lavu’s online food ordering system allows customers to modify their order so it’s perfect.
-Additionally, you can designate the times of day the service is available—you don’t want customers placing orders after closing hours.
+When ordering online, customers still expect the same service they would get from a person, such as the ability to modify food orders.
+Our online food ordering system allows customers to modify their order so it’s exactly what they want.
+Additionally, you can designate the times of day the service is available — you don’t want customers placing orders after closing hours.

-Worried about customers waiting too long and giving bad reviews?
-You can set the minimum preparation time so customers have an accurate time estimate.
-The most convenient part of the online ordering system is that payments are accepted on your website.
+Worried about customers waiting too long or giving bad reviews?
+You can set the minimum preparation time, so customers have an accurate time estimate.
+The most convenient part of the online ordering system is that payments are accepted through the platform.

 It’s Another Stream of Revenue

-Since nearly half of all US consumers are opting for restaurants with online ordering capabilities, you’ll find that integrating the new platform will increase your sales.
+Since most US consumers are opting for restaurants with online ordering capabilities, you’ll find that integrating an ordering platform will increase your sales.
+We’ve seen significant increases in sales for restaurants using MenuDrive.
+In April 2020, for instance, restaurants using MenuDrive processed sales up 147% vs. the 2019 monthly average!

-Fewer people are ordering food ahead of time to eat in the restaurant, so the majority of orders are for pick-up or delivery.
+Fewer people are ordering food ahead of time to eat in restaurants, so the majority of orders are for pick-up or delivery.
 Although the dine-in numbers won’t be affected by the online menu platform, the food going out will boost your overall sales numbers.
-(The sales reports are run in the same restaurant point-of-sale system and can easily be reviewed.)
+(Sales reports can be run in your restaurant point-of-sale system, or directly through your online ordering platform.)